Frequently Asked Questions

-Yes, all participants who have participated in the blood collection initiative will have the option to receive the results of the tests completed immediately after their blood is collected.
-You have the option to decline receiving your blood analysis report when you complete the online consent form.
+Yes, all participants who have participated in the blood collection initiative will receive the results of the tests completed immediately after their blood is collected.
 Under normal circumstances, your individual results will not be communicated to you if your samples are included in future research.

 If you decide to provide a blood sample, 5 tubes (approximately 35 mL, 2.4 tablespoons) of blood will be taken from a vein in your arm.